 - This pattern is made in rounds not rows.

 - Round 3: Ch x2 and then dc, dc inc for the entire round.
-(36) Fasten off the yellow yarn and attach the white yarn.
+(36) Then sl st to the beginning chains.
+Fasten off the yellow yarn and attach the white yarn.

 - Round 4: Now we will create the petals.
 With your newly attached white yarn, ch x5 then sl st to the same stitch.
 Make 2 more sl st in the next 2 stitches.
 You just made your first petal base and gap between the petals.
 Repeat (ch x5, sl st in the same stitch, and then sl st in the next 2 stitches) for the rest of the round.